Andrei-Boghiu/nodejs-express-prisma-zod-jwt/README.md

 ## 🧭 But Why?

 This project is part of a personal challenge to build the same app using different tech stacks.
-The goal is to deepen my understanding beyond just syntax—focusing instead on architecture, tooling, and real-world development practices.
+The goal is to deepen my understanding beyond just syntax, but rather focusing on architecture, tooling, and real-world development practices.

 For this first version, I intentionally chose a less comfortable stack (JavaScript without TypeScript) to expose its weaknesses and better appreciate the strengths of statically typed environments.
 The lack of type safety and compile-time checks definitely made development harder and more error-prone, but it also made me value tools like TypeScript and languages like Java even more.